aiven/devportal/docs/products/flink/howto/flink-confluent-avro.rst

 Prerequisites
 --------------

-* :doc:`Aiven for Apache Flink service </docs/platform/howto/create_new_service>` with Aiven for Apache Kafka integration.
+* :doc:`Aiven for Apache Flink service </docs/platform/howto/create_new_service>` with Aiven for Apache Kafka® integration.
 See :doc:`/docs/products/flink/howto/create-integration` for more information.
-* Aiven for Apache Kafka service with Karapace Schema registry enabled.
+* Aiven for Apache Kafka® service with Karapace Schema registry enabled.
 See :doc:`/docs/products/kafka/karapace/getting-started` for more information.

 Create an Apache Flink® Table with Confluent Avro
 --------------------------------------------------

-1. In the Aiven for Apache Flink service page, open the **Application** tab.
+1. In the Aiven for Apache Flink® service page, open the **Application** tab.
-2. Create a new application or select an existing one with Aiven for Apache Kafka integration.
+2. Create a new application or select an existing one with Aiven for Apache Kafka® integration.

    .. note::
     If editing an existing application, create a new version to make changes to the source or sink tables.

 3. In the **Create new version** screen, click **Add source tables**.
 4. Click **Add new table** or click **Edit** if you want to edit an existing source table.
-5. In the **Add new source table** or **Edit source table** screen, select the Aiven for Apache Kafka service as the integrated service.
+5. In the **Add new source table** or **Edit source table** screen, select the Aiven for Apache Kafka® service as the integrated service.
-6. In the **Table SQL** section, enter the SQL statement below to create an Apache Kafka-based Apache Flink table with Confluent Avro:
+6. In the **Table SQL** section, enter the SQL statement below to create an Apache Kafka®-based Apache Flink® table with Confluent Avro:

 .. code:: sql